megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 ..  image:: ./_static/class5-10.png

-Import into Postman collection.
-A copy of the postman collection located in **Documents** folder
+Import collection file into Postman.
+A copy of the postman collection located in **Documents** folder.

 ..  image:: ./_static/class5-11.png